blorente/naylang-documentation/src/modular_visitor_pattern.md

 This visitor design pattern has a myriad of applications.
 The main benefit is that it allows to extend the functionality of an intepreting engine without needing to change the previous processings.
 It permits the addition of both semantic power to the language (e.g. by creating a type checking extension, or an importing system) and extralinguistic tools (such as the debugging mechanism) with minimal risk to the existing processing core of the language.

-**Further investigation is necessary**, but this technique could lead to a way of **incrementally designing a language**, wherein a language implementation could grow incrementally and iteratively in parallel to it's design and specification, safely.
+**Further investigation is necessary**, but this technique could lead to a way of **incrementally designing a language**, wherein a language implementation could grow incrementally and iteratively in parallel to its design and specification, safely.
 It is not hard to imagine the benefits of having the most atomic parts of a language implemented first, and more visitor extensions are added as more complex features are introduced to the language.

 As mentioned previously, this idea of a fully modular language has been developed in several academic works where the use of monads was suggested [@jlsthesis].
 This approach, when applied specifically to Visitor-based interpreters, allows similar levels of flexibility while maintaining the approachability that a design pattern requires.